Suture Thread Spline Reconstruction from Endoscopic Images for Robotic Surgery with Reliability-driven Keypoint Detection: EXPERIMENTS RESULTS

 The evaluation results of our method are summarized in Table \ref{sim_Results}.
 Our $e_S$ is impressively low, averaging at just 1.2 mm.
 Our $e_S^{max}$ is larger on average, but qualitative analysis of our results reveals that reconstructions with $e_S^{max} \geq 5$ mm are often still accurate except in some small curve segment.
 The advantage of having a reliability metric is evident here, as then we can use this to avoid grasping at these locations.
 Of the 40 tests, 5 resulted in reconstruction failure (not factored into Table \ref{sim_Results}).
 However, 3 of these were optimization failures that could likely be fixed with a better optimizer.

-Our results indicate that our method seems to improve upon some aspects of Lu et al.~\cite{lu2021} and Jackson et al.~\cite{jackson2018}.
-Lu et al.~\cite{lu2021} uses a ``grasping error" metric, which is similar to curve error except only evaluated at 1 grasping point.
-Their grasping error tends to be much larger than our curve errors, with a mean of 7.2 mm and max of 11.0 mm on average, but it should be noted that this metric was taken from real data instead of simulated data.
-Jackson et al.~\cite{jackson2018} reports RMS and max curve errors of 1.4 mm and 4.0 mm on average, respectively, both values comparable to ours; however, these values were taken from experiments on a small, simple dataset, often with little depth variation.
-Lu et al.~\cite{lu2021} and Jackson et al.~\cite{jackson2018} report better curve length errors of 1.3 mm and 6.0 mm on average, respectively, but this metric is unimportant when performing suture thread manipulation.
+Our results indicate that our method seems to improve upon some aspects of \cite{lu2021} and \cite{jackson2018}. \cite{lu2021} uses a ``grasping error" metric, which is similar to curve error except only evaluated at 1 grasping point.
+Their grasping error tends to be much larger than our curve errors, with a mean of 7.2 mm and max of 11.0 mm on average, but it should be noted that this metric was taken from real data instead of simulated data. \cite{jackson2018} reports RMS and max curve errors of 1.4 mm and 4.0 mm on average, respectively, both values comparable to ours; however, these values were taken from experiments on a small, simple dataset, often with little depth variation.
+Both \cite{lu2021} and \cite{jackson2018} report better curve length errors of 1.3 mm and 6.0 mm on average, respectively, but this metric is unimportant when performing suture thread manipulation.
 It is still difficult to determine the accuracy of these comparisons because they use completely different datasets, but our method is at least comparable and may provide a more accurate sense of grasping \textit{regions}.